 A major open question when creating ROMs in nonlinear systems is how robust they are with respect to changes in parameters, particularly across bifurcations.
-We examined if the 8 DOF ROM formulated above, which is based only on period-1 solution data for $F=12.95$, can accurately approximate other steady-state responses of the FOS corresponding for other values of $F$.
+We examined if the 8 DOF ROM formulated above, which is based only on data from one period-1 solution for $F=12.95$, can accurately approximate other steady-state responses of the FOS corresponding for other values of $F$.
 To this end, we attempted to reconstruct the bifurcation diagram of \cref{fig:bfd} using the 8 DOF ROM.
-The result is shown in \cref{fig:rom_fig:bfd}, in which we see that the 8 DOF ROM is capable of recovering the complete bifurcation structure found using the full order system (FOS).
+The result is shown in \cref{fig:rom_fig:bfd}: we see that the 8 DOF ROM is capable of recovering the complete bifurcation structure found using the full order system (FOS).

 To further study the robustness of our model reduction procedure, we used POD and energy closure analysis to construct different subspaces for each of each of the $10^4$ solutions represented in \cref{fig:bfd}.
 Using the same energy closure tolerance, $\epsilon_\text{tol}=10^{-4}$, all subspace dimensions were found to be $P=8$.
 We further checked the angles between each of these 8-dimensional subspaces: in all cases, these were found to be negligible, on the order of $10^{-3}$ radians.
-This implies that these subspaces, to within numerical error, essentially defined the same hyperplane, further implying that the different sets of POMs spanning these subspaces were at most rotations of each other.
+This implies that these subspaces essentially defined the same hyperplane, to within numerical error, further implying that the different sets of POMs spanning these subspaces were at most rotations of each other.
 These results help explain why the original 8 DOF ROM formulated using $F=12.95$ data was capable of recovering the full bifurcation diagram for the system.
 Furthermore, they strongly suggest that ROMs formulated using data from any of point in the bifurcation diagram would be able to do the same.
-Thus, we found that the reduced order modeling procedure is strongly robust to changes in the kick strength $F$.
+Thus, we found that the reduced order modeling procedure is highly robust to changes in the kick strength $F$.